gabriel-detassigny/simple-blog/README.md

 In the root of the project, type `composer install` to install all the dependencies.

 Then, make a copy of `.env.example` into a `.env` file, and change the env parameters as you need (including the DB ones).

-### Assets Storage

-By default, uploaded images will be stored in the filesystem.
-If however you wish to load balance multiple instances, you can also set the storage to use an AWS S3 bucket.

-To do so, set the STORAGE_TYPE env variable to "s3", and set the other AWS env variables with the correct values.

 ### HTTP Server